 Minnesota law states sex trafficking involves a third party who aids in the above (including driving, facilitating, or profiting from the prostitution of another).

 Learn more about Commercial Sexual Exploitation & Trafficking (CSET), resources, research, etc.

 Parent Education Packet (teaching youth media literacy, technology safety, harm of porn, sexting, etc.)

 Who We Serve

-CMSAC serves youth and adults of all gender identities who have experienced sexual violence, including sex trading/commercial sexual exploitation.
+CMSAC serves youth and adults of all gender identities who have experienced sexual violence, including sex trading/commercial sexual exploitation and sex trafficking.

 CMSAC’s Safe Harbor program has been funded by the Minnesota Department of Health since 2014 to provide services to victim/survivors of sexual exploitation and trafficking.

 CMSAC staff has been trained by national experts on service delivery and best practices for working with survivors of CSET.
 CMSAC has been trained in the facilitation of the following national, evidence-based curriculum for CSET prevention and intervention: #Not A Number, My Life My Choice, and Ending the Game.

 W.O.W. is an empowering, female-responsive, and trauma-informed education/support group that addresses various topics relevant to women who have been involved in the sex trade.
 CMSAC uses the Ending the Game curriculum developed by Sowers Education Group.
 W.O.W. is a closed group (10 weekly sessions) that runs in cycles based on client demand.
 Give us a call to schedule an intake!